1998 Kansas State Wildcats football team: No. 11 Nebraska

-At #19 Missouri
+At No. 19 Missouri

 Kansas State visited Columbia with their national title hopes very much alive and were able to squeak out a 31–25 victory.
 School rushing career record Eric Hickson missed the game with a high ankle sprain and was replaced by Marlon Charles, David Allen, and Frank Murphy in the backfield.
 Kansas State's running back depth was further affected when Marlon Charles suffered a broken hip in the third quarter.
 Second team All-American kicker Martin Gramatica uncharacteristically missed two field goals.
 Punt returner David Allen nearly returned his seventh career punt return for a touchdown, setting up a nine yard Frank Murphy touchdown run for Kansas State to go up 24-13 in the third quarter.
 Kansas State's Keith Black downed a late punt at the two foot line to cause Missouri to have to try to drive 99 yards to win or tie on their final drive, and Frank Murphy fell on his own fumble in the end zone for a touchdown to help to preserve a Kansas State win.
 The Wildcats won their sixth consecutive game over the Tigers (they would eventually extend the streak to 13 games).